royfactory/royfactory.github.io/content/posts/cloud/2025-07-13-kubernetes-basic-concepts.md

 ---
+ShowToc: true
+categories:
-categories: kubernetes
+- kubernetes
-image: /img/kubernetes-basic-concepts-cover.jpg
 date: 2025-07-13
 description: Learn the core concepts of Kubernetes in simple terms.
 This post breaks down Pods, Nodes, Services, Deployments, Volumes, Namespaces, and more — with analogies and examples for absolute beginners.
+draft: false
+image: /img/kubernetes-basic-concepts-cover.jpg
 keywords: kubernetes, k8s, pods, nodes, cluster, services, deployments, volumes, yaml, cloud-native, beginner kubernetes tutorial
-tags: kubernetes k8s cluster pod devops yaml containers cloud-native beginner
+tags:
+- kubernetes
+- k8s
+- cluster
+- pod
+- devops
+- yaml
+- containers
+- cloud-native
+- beginner
 title: 'Kubernetes Basic Concepts: The Foundations of Cloud-Native Infrastructure'
-ShowToc: true
-draft: false
 ---

 # Kubernetes Basic Concepts: The Foundations of Cloud-Native Infrastructure

 In the first post, we explored what Kubernetes is and why it's such a big deal in the world of cloud-native development.
 Now, it’s time to understand the **core building blocks** that make up Kubernetes.